 30. The affected livelihoods are not primarily land-based and the livelihood losses are mostly due to loss of commercial structures such as beauty kits store, tea stall, pan shop, small eateries, ice-cream shop, other provisional stores.
-As per the census survey, out of total 34 Families, 26 Families losing livelihoods, which includes 15 owners of commercial structures and 11 tenants doing business activity in the impacted structures.
+As per the census survey, total 51 Families losing livelihoods, which includes only owners of commercial structures.
 The details of impact on livelihoods in the project are presented in the Table 13.